-Marva is Head of Widening Participation in the Directorate of Academic Services.
+Marva is Head of Widening Participation in the Centre for Innovation in Learning and Teaching (CILT).
 She provides leadership and strategic direction in areas relating to widening participation, access, outreach and partnership development.
 Marva also works closely with external agencies responsible for delivering the government's widening participation and social mobility agenda including BIS, HEFCE & OFFA.

 She represents the university and HE sector on several regional and national boards including the Advisory Board for Open College Network London and Forum for Continuing Education.
 She has contributed to national and international conferences in areas such as access and partnership development.
 Since 2010 Marva has been the co-Director of the London Consortium of the Routes into Languages programme – a partnership of 15 HEIs.
 Internally Marva sits on a number of senior School committees where she contributes to strategic areas such as curriculum development, learning and teaching, quality assurance, external relations and student support.

 Renata manages a team responsible for SOAS's student ambassador scheme, with a focus on community, languages and culture outreach, and the WP team's partnership with SOAS Student Union.
 Since 2017, she has been Co-Director of Capital L, the London consortium of Routes into Languages, a partnership of 6 London universities aimed at addressing the decline in language studies.